 Act 40-2013 established a moratorium to certain tax credits and the essential requirement to all credit holders to inform the Secretary of the Treasury the amount of credits granted and approved as of June 30, 2013.
-Every taxpayer owning a tax credit must refer to the Internal Revenue Circular Letter No. 13-08 of July 22, 2013 ("CC 13-08"), that establishes the information and procedures related to the tax credits affected by Act 40-2013.
+Every taxpayer owning a tax credit must refer to the Internal Revenue Circular Letter No. 13-08 of July 22, 2013 ("CC 13-08") and the Act 72-2015, that establish the information and procedures related to the tax credits affected by Act 40-2013.

-Every taxpayer that wants to claim a tax credit, must submit with the return, copy of Form 480.71.1 "Informative Return for Tax Credit Holders" duly filed with the Department, as provided by CC 13-08.
+Every taxpayer that wants to claim a tax credit must submit with the return a copy of Form 480.71.1 "Informative Return for Tax Credit Holders" duly filed with the Department, as provided by CC 13-08.